 Squads and Hosts

 In order to know where to deploy your application, you'll need to give Velociraptor some hostnames.
 Velociraptor does load balanced deployments across a group of hosts, which it calls a "Squad".
-Go to http://localhost:8000/admin/deployment/squad/add/ to create a new squad.
-Call it whatever you like (I call my development squad 'local'.
+Go to http://localhost:8000/squad/add/ to create a new squad.
+Call it whatever you like (I call my development squad 'local').
 Squad names must be unique.
-Give the squad a single host named 'precise64', which is the hostname of the Vagrant VM itself.
+Then we need to add a host, go to http://localhost:8000/host/add/ and give the squad a host named 'precise64', which is the hostname of the Vagrant VM itself.

 You can leave the 'buildpack' field blank.
 Velociraptor will use the buildpacks' built-in 'detect' feature to determine which buildpack to use on your app.

 Swarms are where Velociraptor all comes together.
 A swarm is a group of processes all running the same code and config, and load balanced across one or more hosts.
 Go to http://localhost:8000/swarm/ to create yours.
 Here's what all the form fields mean:

 - App: Select your app from this drop down.

 - Tag: This is where you set the version of the code that Velociraptor should check out and build.
 You can use any tag, branch name, bookmark, or revision hash from your version control system (basically anything you can 'git checkout' or 'hg up').